Converg3nce/matic-docs/docs/develop/advanced/mapping-assets.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

-ERC20 and ERC721 tokens on main chain can be deposited and withdrawn from matic chain using plasma protocol.
-To enable this, a token contract on main chain(*rootToken*) needs to be mapped to a token contract on matic chain(*childToken*).
+ERC20 and ERC721 tokens on Ethereum can be deposited and withdrawn from matic chain using plasma protocol.
+To enable this, a token contract on Ethereum (*rootToken*) needs to be mapped to a token contract on Matic chain(*childToken*).

 You can submit your mapping request [here](/docs/develop/advanced/submit-mapping-request).